flutter/gallery/README.md

 </details>

 ## Creating a new release (for Flutter org members)
+Release creation is based upon a set of [workflows](https://github.com/flutter/gallery/actions/workflows) that get triggered by new version tags, and can also be run manually.

 1. Create a PR to bump the version number up in `pubspec.yaml`.
 Use [semantic versioning](https://semver.org/) to determine which number to increment.
 The version number after the `+`should also be incremented.
 For example `1.2.3+010203`